RobertoPrevato/flask-three-template/README.md

 * Skeleton for data access layers for MySQL and MongoDB.
 * Skeleton for unit testing.
 * Custom error pages.
+* Application db logger, to store and retrieve messages and exceptions logs in database

 ## Branches
 * [empty-project](https://github.com/RobertoPrevato/flask-three-template/tree/empty-project): empty template without any authentication strategy.